rishikesanr/Sports-Prediction-Analytics/README.md

 This exploration holds the potential to yield valuable insights that could impact betting outcomes.

+Model 1 - A simple sentiment approach using Bag of Words concept

+Model 2 - Sentiment association with Word2Vec

+Model 3 - Semtiment Analysis with LLM Models

 A microservices approch to be followed for the prodcut implementation.